edgyfox/CGI/readme.md

-This is my first application made properly using Git
+This is my first application made properly using Git.
+This line is added in GitHub.